RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Experimental Evaluation

 \subsection{Further Analysis}

+\textbf{RoCourseNet Training Requires More Data.} We further delve into the impact of data size on the cost-invalidity trade-off.
+Figure~\ref{fig:data_size} illustrates the Pareto Frontier plot of RoCourseNet trained on various fractions of the \emph{Loan} dataset.
+This figure shows that increasing the training data leads to a better balance between normal and robust cost-invalidity trade-offs.
+This supports our hypothesis that the underperformance of RoCourseNet on the \emph{German Credit} and \emph{Student} datasets can be attributed to their limited number of data points, making adversarial training more challenging.
+This result also echoes findings in prior literature \citep{schmidt2018adversarially}, which shows that the sample complexity of robust learning can be significantly larger. \\

-\textbf{Evaluating VDS Attacker.} We first demonstrate the effectiveness of VDS on solving the inner maximization problem in Eq.~\ref{eq:adv_training}, i.e., how often VDS succeeds in finding an adversarial shifted model $\theta'_f$, such that the generated CF examples $\cf$ are invalid on that shifted model (i.e., $f(\cf; \theta'_f) \neq 1 - f(x; \theta_f)$).
-To evaluate the performance of VDS, we apply Algorithm~\ref{alg:metashift} to find a shifted model $\theta'_f$, and compute the robust validity of all hold-out test-sets with respect to this shifted model.
+\textbf{Evaluating VDS Attacker.} We demonstrate the effectiveness of VDS on solving the inner maximization problem in Eq.~\ref{eq:adv_training}, i.e., how often VDS succeeds in finding an adversarial shifted model $f(.;\theta')$, such that the generated recourses $\cf$ are not robustly valid.
+To evaluate the performance of VDS, we apply Algorithm~\ref{alg:metashift} to find shifted model parameters $\theta'$, and compute the robust validity of all hold-out test-sets with respect to this shifted model.

-Figure~\ref{fig:n_steps_attacker} and \ref{fig:eps_attacker} illustrate the effectiveness of attacking CounterNet and RoCourseNet via the VDS algorithm, which highlights three important findings: (i) First, the VDS algorithm is effective in solving the bi-level problem in Eq~.\ref{eq:bi-level} as it can effectively find a shifted model which invalidates a given CF example $\cf$.
-In particular, the average robust validity drops to 74.8\% when the attacker steps T is set to 20, as compared to 99.8\% validity on the original model. (ii) Moreover, increasing attacker steps $T$ and the maximum perturbation $E$ improves the effectiveness of finding a shifted adversarial model.
-Figure~\ref{fig:n_steps_attacker} shows that when $T$ is increased, the robust validity of both CounterNet and RoCourseNet is degraded, which indicates that increasing steps improves the effectiveness of solving the bi-level problem in Eq.~\ref{eq:bi-level}.
-Similarly, Figure~\ref{fig:eps_attacker} shows that increasing $E$ also improves effectiveness of solving Eq.\ref{eq:bi-level}. (iii) Finally, RoCourseNet is more robust than CounterNet when attacked by the VDS algorithm, as RoCourseNet vastly outperforms CounterNet in robust validity (e.g., $\sim$28\%, $\sim$10\% improved robust validity when $T=20$, $E=0.5$ in Figure~\ref{fig:n_steps_attacker} and \ref{fig:eps_attacker}, respectively).
+Figure~\ref{fig:n_steps_attacker} and \ref{fig:eps_attacker} compares the effectiveness of attacking RoCourseNet and CounterNet via the VDS algorithm, which highlights three important findings: (i) First, the VDS algorithm is effective in finding a shifted model which invalidates a given recourse - the average robust validity drops to 74.8\% when the attacker steps $T=20$, as compared to 99.8\% validity on the original model. (ii) Figure~\ref{fig:n_steps_attacker} shows that when $T$ is increased, the robust validity of both CounterNet and RoCourseNet is degraded, which indicates that increasing attack steps improves the effectiveness of solving the bi-level problem in Eq.~\ref{eq:bi-level}.
+Similarly, Figure~\ref{fig:eps_attacker} shows that increasing $E$ also improves effectiveness of solving Eq.\ref{eq:bi-level}. (iii) Finally, RoCourseNet is more robust than CounterNet when attacked by the VDS algorithm, as RoCourseNet vastly outperforms CounterNet in robust validity (e.g., $\sim$28\%, $\sim$10\% improved robust validity when $T=20$, $E=0.5$ in Figure~\ref{fig:n_steps_attacker} and \ref{fig:eps_attacker}, respectively). \\